£43m schools and social housing capital boost will create 800 jobs says Jane Hutt

 Action undertaken on the finance provisions in Part 2 of the Wales Act 2014.

 Our focus is on our priorities and the services which mean the most to the people of Wales.Learn more »

 - Statistics & Research

-In line with the outcome of the 2014 official statistics consultation, this is the last monthly statistical release.
+In line with the outcome of the 2014 official statistics consultation, the first in a new series of quarterly statistical releases will be published on 10 March 2016.
 Monthly data will continue to be available on StatsWales with a summary headline.
-The first in a new series of quarterly statistical releases will be published on 10 March 2016.
-More information is in the notes section of the release.

-- The number of people waiting more than 8 weeks for specified diagnostic services rose over the month from 16,876 to 16,951.
+- The number of people waiting more than 8 weeks for specified diagnostic services fell over the month from 14,962 to 13,407.

-- The number of people waiting more than 14 weeks for specified therapy services rose over the month from 2,701 to 3,046.
+- The number of people waiting more than 14 weeks for specified therapy services fell over the month from 3,124 to 2,914.

 Tel: 029 2082 5043